anmorgan24/LinkedIn-Learning/README.md

 # LinkedIn Learning
 Exercises, notes, and files from various LinkedIn Learning courses I've completed (or am in the process of completing), including:

+- **Advanced AI: Transformers for NLP Using Large Language Models** by Jonathan Fernandes
 - **Apache PySpark by Example** by Jonathan Fernandes
 - **Building a Recommendation System With Python ML & AI** by Lillian Pierson, P.E.
 - **Building and Deploying Deep Learning Applications with TensorFlow** by Adam Geitgey